cookiedoth/dde/README.md

 ### Music

 - **Dataset:** we used the standard Slakh2100 dataset for training.
-Here https://github.com/gladia-research-group/multi-source-diffusion-models/blob/main/data/README.md you can find the instructions on how to download and preprocess the dataset.
+This [instruction](https://github.com/gladia-research-group/multi-source-diffusion-models/blob/main/data/README.md) describes how to download and preprocess the dataset.
 - **Training:** run the script `music/train.py` to train the base model.
 You will need to specify in the code the path to the train dataset.
-To train any coordinator model, use the script music/train_coordinator.py and specify the path to the base model, path to the dataset and the type of coordinator architecture you want to train.
+To train any coordinator model, use the script `music/train_coordinator.py` and specify the path to the base model, path to the dataset and the type of coordinator architecture you want to train.
 - **Evaluation:** run the script `music/sample_tracks.py `first to sample tracks from the model.
-It supports multiple options, for example you can sample from MultiDiffusion("--multi") or Concatenation ("--concat"), or from the coordinator model, specified by "--rnn" option.
-After the sampling has finished, now you need to run music/calc_fad.py script, where you need to specify paths to the generated samples and the real dataset to get the FAD value.
+It supports multiple options, for example you can sample from MultiDiffusion(`--multi`) or Concatenation (`--concat`), or from the coordinator model, specified by `--rnn` option.
+After the sampling has finished, now you need to run `music/calc_fad.py` script, where you need to specify paths to the generated samples and the real dataset to get the FAD value.
 ### Cubes

-- **Dataset:** we include the dataset in the Google Drive as clevr_pos_data_128_30000.npz.
+- **Dataset:** we include the dataset in the Google Drive as `clevr_pos_data_128_30000.npz`.
 You need to specify path to this dataset in all the training scripts.
 - **Training:** run the script `clevr/train.py` to train the base model.
 You will need to fill in `dataset_path`parameter.
 To train the classifier, run the script `clevr/classifier/train.py`.
 You will need to fill in `data_path` parameter.
 Finally, to train the coordinator model, run the script `control/train.py`.
-You will need to fill in cube_model_path(= base model path), classifier_path and dataset_path parameters.
+You will need to fill in `cube_model_path`(= base model path), `classifier_path` and `dataset_path` parameters.
 - **Evaluation:** run the script `clevr/evaluation/eval_script.py` to calculate accuracy.
-You will need to fill in cube_model_path(= base model or coordinator model) and classifier_path.
+You will need to fill in `cube_model_path`(= base model or coordinator model) and `classifier_path`.
 You can change the sampler you use and whether you want to do sum of scores model or not.

 ### Maps